 To prevent water spots, it is necessary to dry the pot or pan immediately after washing.
-Use a paper towel to wipe each pan and dry them thoroughly.
+Use a paper towel to wipe each pan and dry it thoroughly.
 You can air-dry your cookware but it could allow watermarks to form.

 - Polish Stainless Steel Pans or Pots to keep them Shiny

 If you want to keep the shiny look of your stainless steel cookware for a long time you can polish the cookware with stainless steel polish.
 Put some of the polish to a clean and soft cloth, and buff it into your cookware.
 To remove the fingerprints from the outside of the cookware using a glass cleaner and a paper towel.